hojinYang/spotify_recSys_challenge_2018/readme.md

 ## Build Our Submission
 We already set the initial setting: create 4 different directories(0to1_inorder,5_inorder,10to100_inorder, 25to100_random), and set config files of each directories.
-1. Divide 1,000 mpd.slice.###.json files into two directories(train, test).
+1. Divide 1,000 *mpd.slice.#.json files* into two directories(mpd_train, mpd_test).
 We use 997 slices for training
 except *'mpd.slice.250000-250999', 'mpd.slice.500000-500999', 'mpd.slice.750000-750999'* which are used for testing the model.
-The directory containing challenge_set.json is also needed for generating challenge data following our format.
+The directory containing *challenge_set.json* is also needed for generating challenge data following our format.
 2. Run **data_generator.py** with default arguments(or change if you want).
 Then './data' is created which contains training data and test data with multiple categories as json format.
 Challenge data with four different categories are also created as we set `--divide_ch` of **data_generator.py** as *0-1,5,10-25,10-25r(andom)*.